Digital and Business Skills

 "If you are looking to choose Business Management with Sport, then you will be in great hands.
 The programme leader Nicola along with Joe are the perfect people to have by your side during your time at the university.
 They have great personalities which enable you to develop a relationship; not only can you talk to them on a personal level but you can learn so much from them too."
-Ashley Walker, BSc Business Management with Sport, graduating 2020
+Ashley Walker, BSc Business Management with Sport, graduated 2020